Installation#

 on the main display of your Mac.

-Run InVesalius using this command:
+Run InVesalius using:

 pythonw app.py